 The basic idea behind the decision rule is to decide, with the help of what statisticians know about sampling distributions, how far from the null hypothesis' value for the population the sample value can be before you are uncomfortable deciding that the sample comes from a population like that hypothesized in the null.
 Though the hypotheses are written in terms of descriptive statistics about the population-means, proportions, or even a distribution of values-the decision rule is usually written in terms of one of the standardized sampling distributions-the t, the normal z, or another of the statistics whose distributions are in the tables at the back of statistics textbooks.
-It is the sampling distributions in these tables that are the link between the sample statistic and the population in the null hypothesis.
-If you learn to look at how the sample statistic is computed you will see that all of the different hypothesis tests are simply variations on a theme.
+It is the sampling distributions in these tables that are the link between the sample statistic and the population in the null hypothesis tests are simply variations on a theme.
 If you insist on simply trying to memorize how each of the many different statistics is computed, you will not see that all of the hypothesis tests are conducted in a similar manner, and you will have to learn many different things rather than the variations of one thing.

 Thad has taken enough statistics to know that the sampling distribution of sample proportions is normally distributed with a mean equal to the population proportion and a standard deviation that depends on the population proportion and the sample size.
 Because the distribution of sample proportions is normally distributed, he can look at the bottom line of a t-table and find out that only .05 of all samples will have a proportion more than 1.645 standard deviations above .30 if the null hypothesis is true.
-That decides that he is willing to take a 5 per cent chance that he will conclude that the campaign did not work when it actually did.
+Thad decides that he is willing to take a 5 per cent chance that he will conclude that the campaign did not work when it actually did.
 He therefore decides to conclude that the sample comes from a population with a proportion greater than .30 that has heard of Pedal Pushers, if the sample's proportion is more than 1.645 standard deviations above .30.
 After doing a little arithmetic (which you'll learn how to do later in the chapter), Thad finds that his decision rule is to decide that the campaign was effective if the sample has a proportion greater than .375 that has heard of Pedal Pushers.
 Otherwise the sample could too easily have come from a population with a proportion equal to or less than .30.

-Table 4.1 The Bottom Line of a t-Table, Showing the Normal Distribution alpha .1 .05 .03 .01 df infinity 1.28 1.65 1.96 2.33
+Table 4.1 The Bottom Line of at-Table, Showing the NormalDistribution alpha .1 .05 .03 .01 df infinity 1.28 1.65 1.96 2.33